Calahonda

 Take me to Calahonda Hotels page.

 Not to be confused with Calahonda beach which is situated between Marbella and Fuengirola, Calahonda is a beautiful old fishing village on the Costa Tropical.
-Although Calahonda is considered to be a part of the Motril municipality, it is located on the eastern boundary of the municipality, straddling the A-7 coastal road.
+Although it is considered to be a part of the Motril municipality, it is located on the very eastern boundary of the municipality, straddling the A-7 coastal road.
+The town has not been subject to large developments and therefore the coastal village has managed to preserve its’ traditional identity.

-Calahonda has not been subject to large developments like has been the case for some parts on the Costa Tropical and much of the Costa del Sol and therefore the coastal village has managed to preserve its' traditional identity.
-Calahonda can therefore provide a welcome escape from other areas on the Andalusian coastline where tourism can be overwhelming, in the summer months especially.
-Despite more modern developments being erected in the area to feed the demand for tourism in Andalucia, they have, on the whole, been built to try to respect and conform to the architecture representative of Calahonda.
+Calahonda can provide a welcome escape from other areas on the Andalusian coastline where tourism can be overwhelming; in the summer months especially.
+Despite more modern developments being erected in the area to feed the demand for tourism in Andalusia, they have, on the whole, been built to try to respect and conform to the architecture representative of the town.
+If you want a break from the coastline, Calahonda is but a short drive from the Sierra Nevada national park and ski resort where you can ski by day and return to the warm beach bars by night.
+The ski season in the Sierra Nevada lasts from around November to April depending on weather conditions.
+It has about 1700 inhabitants.

 Take me to Calahonda Beaches page.